 There is no single treatment that has been proven to treat nighttime wetting.
 Treatment often requires multiple interventions and it is not guaranteed that it will work for every child.

-The urology department works closely with a clinical psychologist to help address any long-term social issues which can result from bedwetting.
-Our urology group is committed to helping you and your child attain success with the interventions and become dry at night.
+The Urology Department works closely with a clinical psychologist to help address any long-term social issues which can result from bedwetting.
+Our urology team is committed to helping you and your child attain success with the interventions and become dry at night.